-The Company's principal activity is the raising of finance through the issuance of notes to external parties (the "Notes") and the acquisition of portfolio loans from the Hong Kong Mortgage Corporation (the "Portfolio Loans").
+The Company's principal activity is the raising of finance through the issuance of notes to external parties (the "Notes") and the acquisition of portfolio loans.

 Repayment from the Portfolio Loans is the primary income source to repay the Notes issued.